MSCHF: Vans, Inc. v. MSCHF Prod. Studio, Inc.

-MSCHF was issued a preliminary injunction by the Second Court of Appeals by a trademark and trade dress infringement claim by Vans, Inc. for the "Wavy Baby" shoes.
-The "Wavy Baby" shoes by MSCHF sold 4,306 pairs.
-MSCHF argued that the use of the wave design was a part of First Amendment protection therefore not infringement.
+MSCHF was issued a preliminary injunction by the Second Court of Appeals by a trademark and trade dress infringement claim by Vans, Inc. for MSCHF's Wavy Baby shoes.
+4,306 pairs were sold.
+MSCHF argued that the use of the wave design was protected by the First Amendment and therefore not infringement.
 The Second Court of Appeals affirmed the District Court's order for the preliminary injunction.